 Legal & General have been paying consistent dividends for years to investors, and it shows promising growth and revenue for the future.
 Although most of its operations are in the UK, the company also works on an international level.

-Vodafone is a telecommunications company that operates primarily in the UK, as well as worldwide.
-It is the fourth-largest mobile operator group in terms of mobile customers, with almost half a billion in 2020.
-Vodafone is part of the FTSE 100 and it represents the eighth-largest company on the index.
+is a telecommunications company that operates primarily in the UK, as well as worldwide.
+It is the fourth-largest mobile operator group in terms of mobile customers, with almost half a billion in 2021.
+Vodafone represents one of the largest companies on the FTSE 100 index.